-Our commitment to you We are here to ensure that everyone understands and receives what they are entitled to and understands and pays what they owe, so that everyone contributes to the UK's needs.
-We will listen carefully answer accurately and respond promptly keep your personal and business details confidential treat you fairly and with respect.
-Putting things right If you are not satisfied with our service, please let the person dealing with your affairs know what is wrong.
+HM Revenue & We aim to provide a high quality service with guidance that is simple, clear and accurate.
+Customs commitment We will be professional and helpful act with integrity and fairness, and • treat your affairs in strict confidence within the law.
+We aim to handle your affairs promptly and accurately so that you receive or pay only the right amount due.
+Putting things If you are not satisfied with our service, please let the person dealing right with your affairs know what is wrong.
 We will work as quickly as possible to put things right and settle your complaint.
 If you are still unhappy, ask for your complaint to be referred to the Complaints Manager.
-Customers with particular needs We offer a range of facilities for customers with particular needs, including wheelchair access to nearly all Inland Revenue Enquiry Centres home visits, if you have limited mobility or caring responsibilities and cannot get to one of our Enquiry Centres services of an interpreter help with filling in forms for people with hearing difficulties BT Typetalk induction loops sign language interpretation sign language interpretation leaflets in large print, Braille and audio.
+Customers We offer a range of facilities for customers with particular needs, with particular including needs wheelchair access to nearly all HMRC Enguiry Centres help with filling in forms • for people with hearing difficulties - RNID Typetalk - Induction loops.
+We can also arrange additional support, such as home visits, if you have limited mobility or caring responsibilities and cannot get to one of our Enquiry Centres • services of an interpreter sign language interpretation leaflets in large print, Braille and audio.
+For complete details please go online at www.hmrc.gov.uk/eng, or • contact us.
+You will find us in The Phone Book under HM Revenue & Customs.
 These notes are for guidance only and reflect the position at the time of writing.
 They do not affect any right of appeal.